SilentHelpGames/Wave-Executor-Roblox/README.md

 **Free, Open-Source Executor for Roblox.**

-Wave is a fast, lightweight stealer written in C#.
+Wave is a fast, lightweight executor written in C#.

 **Note: We are actively developing less detections.**